Ferguson in Focus How the tragedy of a police shooting became a national industry.

 • • •

 How you understand Ferguson is a product not only of principle but proximity.
-You will get a different narrative depending where you live, what media you consume, who you talk to, and who you believe.
-For residents of St. Louis, Ferguson was viewed from the inside-out: a locale of legend surrounded by swaths of mundanity that did not quite make the cut.
-You could park your car at a Schnucks grocery store next to a fleet of news trucks, all replaying the same set of images: a burned down QuikTrip, a strip of boarded stores.
+You will get a different narrative depending on where you live, what media you consume, who you talk to, and who you believe.
+For residents of St. Louis, Ferguson was viewed from the inside out: a locale of legend surrounded by swaths of mundanity that did not quite make the cut.
+You could park your car at a Schnucks grocery store next to a fleet of news trucks, all replaying the same set of images: a burned-down QuikTrip, a strip of boarded stores.
 Outside the trucks, tired residents are asked to ramp up the energy for yet another interview, while reporters flock the streets like vultures in search of new blood.

 The “Ferguson” and #Ferguson of the public imagination are moving further from Ferguson, the place.
 Ferguson is what you want to see, when you want to see it.